dotnet/roslyn/docs/wiki/NuGet-packages.md

 * Official released packages are published to [nuget.org](https://www.nuget.org/profiles/RoslynTeam), when Visual Studio releases a new RTM or Preview version.
 * Pre-release packages are published daily to [myget.org](https://dotnet.myget.org/gallery/roslyn).

-### Microsoft.Net.Compilers.Toolset
+### Microsoft.NET.Compilers

 This package contains the C# and Visual Basic compiler toolset for .NET Desktop and .NET Core.
 This includes the compilers, msbuild tasks and targets files.
 When installed in a project this will override the compiler toolset installed in MSBuild.

 This package is primarily intended as a method for rapidly shipping hotfixes to customers.
 Using it as a long term solution for providing newer compilers on older MSBuild installations is explicitly not supported.
 That can and will break on a regular basis.

-Note: this package is intended as a replacement for Microsoft.Net.Compilers (which is a Windows-only package) and Microsoft.NETCore.Compilers.
+Note: this package is intended as a replacement for Microsoft.NETFramework.Compilers (which is a Windows-only package) and Microsoft.NETCore.Compilers.
 Those packages are now deprecated and will be deleted in the future.

 ## Versioning
 Below are the versions of the language available in the NuGet packages.
 Remember to set a specific language version (or "latest") if you want to use one that is newer than "default" (ie. latest major version).